-Post the 2014 financial year Mining Lease Applications ('MLAs') were submitted for the Project covering the proposed underground mining area.
+Mining Lease Applications ('MLAs') were submitted during the financial year for the Project covering the proposed underground mining area.
 The approval process for the MLAs runs in parallel with the assessment of the EIS and Development Application ('DA').
 A mining lease will only be granted once development consent is obtained.